-Want to improve your diet and your love life ?
-Well Dr. Walt Larimore says to open your fridge and see if you have any of these 9 foods that will help you spice up your love life and improve your health.
+Want to improve your diet and your love life?
+A healthy sex life is an essential part of a strong marriage.
+Well, Dr. Walt Larimore says to open your fridge and see if you have any of these 9 foods for sex drive improvement.
+They will help you spice up your love life and improve your health.
 If you do get inspired and start cooking, more than your kitchen may get a little hot tonight!

 Here are some of the food ingredients that have been major players in aphrodisiac history and lore—and also have modern-day science to back up their claims.